slsa-framework/slsa/source-requirements.md

 -   The revision meets [SLSA 2](#slsa-2).

--   **[Verified History]** Every change in the revision's history has at least one strongly authenticated actor identities (author, uploader, reviewer, etc.) and timestamp.
-It must be clear which identities were verified, and those identities must use
-    [two-step verification](https://www.google.com/landing/2step/) or similar.
+-   <a id="verified-history"></a>**[Verified History]** Every change in the revision's history has at least one strongly authenticated actor identities (author, uploader, reviewer, etc.) and timestamp.
+It must be clear which identities were verified, and those identities must use [two-step verification](https://www.google.com/landing/2step/) or similar.
     (Exceptions noted below.)